18F/health-tracking-course/collections/_two/kickoff.md

 ### Outcomes and Orientation

 The first indicator has to do with a project's **outcomes and orientation**.
-By *orientation*, we mean "which way is it pointing?"
-Having a "map" of sorts, and knowing how to keep an agile project pointed in the right direction is a challenge unto itself.
+Part of the rubric that we'll investigate has to do with how teams measure progress, and whether they can demonstrate progress against those metrics and baselines.

 {% include rubric dimension="oo1.2" %}

 ### State Capacity

 The second indicator has to do with a **state's capacity** to manage the project on an ongoing basis.
-We'll focus on understanding the roles people play, and how those roles can (and cannot) contribute to project success.
+Here, we start to pick apart the roles that we might see within a well managed software project, and how those roles work together.

-{% include rubric dimension="sc1.2" %}
+{% include rubric dimension="sc2.1" %}

 ### Procurement Flexibility

 **Procurement flexibility** is *critical*.
 It is where the money meets the work.
-In this course, we're going to focus in on questions about progress tracking.
-How are deadlines chosen?
-Who chooses them?
-Why?
-What stories are told when deadlines are hit, and what stories are told when deadlines are missed?
+The second course explores quality monitoring, which ties in neatly with other dimensions of the rubric explored in course two.

 {% include rubric dimension="pf1.2" %}

 ### Iterative Development

 The final indicator we will talk about has to do with **iterative development**.
-In this first course, we're going to focus on the most important thing you can: **demos**.
-That is, *working software*.
-If someone gives you a report about a piece of software, *the software probably doesn't work*.
-(Ask me how I know.)
-If someone shows you a video of a piece of software, *the software may have worked once*.
-(Ask me how I know.)
-If someone shows you a piece of software, but they control it, *the software barely works*.
-(Ask me how I know.)
-If someone lets you use a piece of software, they have confidence.
-It might work, it might break, but they have confidence.

-We'll say this all again.
-Point being: demos not memos.
+Testing is a sometimes misunderstood and, yet, *critical* aspect of a long-lived software project.
+Specifically, this lesson will speak to the role that *actual users* play in the ongoing testing of a major software project.

 {% include rubric dimension="id1.2" %}